infochimps-sales/smart-maintenance-demo/README.md

-After the spark job completes, execute this script to dashboard the results of the smart-maintenance simulation:
+After the spark job completes, execute this script to dashboard the results of the smart-maintenance simulation,

-    /home/$USER/anaconda/bin/python dashboard.py
+    /home/$USER/anaconda/bin/python dashboard.py > /dev/null

-and press q, y to dismiss the ELinks console then appears.
-And browse the resulting dashboard here:
+and then browse the resulting dashboard at

     http://cdh-foyer.platform.infochimps:12321/dashboard.html